 In the Lower School, students learn computational thinking skills like sequencing, order, and direction.
 Students also use Scratch Jr and Scratch to create many types of programs that demonstrate their knowledge and creativity.

-In the Upper School, students learn to program using Arduino, an "open-source electronic prototyping platform, enabling users to create interactive electronic objects."
-In the Diploma Program, students can also elect to take our Computer Science course, which offers more advanced training in computer science concepts as well as practical challenges to test students’ technical skills.
+In the Upper School, students learn to program using Python, one of the most in-demand languages for professionals and new learners alike.
+In the Diploma Program, students can also elect to take our Computer Science course, which offers more advanced training in a variety of programming languages, computer science concepts, and practical problem-solving.

 Behind the wheel, driving our ongoing mission to embrace personalized learning and innovation is Matt Moran.